chemicalfiend/chemicalfiend/README.md

 ### Greetings

 My name is Pranay Venkatesh.
-I'm a research student at Imperial College, London and a Julia programmer.
+I'm a PhD student at the University of Colorado, Boulder.

 - 🔭 I'm currently working on the polaron problem in semiconductors, using non-adiabatic dynamics.